My Best Tips for Organizing and Saving Space in an RV Kitchen

 Basket with tin cans used as silverware storage in an RV kitchen

-There are some really neat silverware caddies on Amazon, such as this galvanized metal one, which would be super handy for carrying outside to eat at a camp table or picnic table–one of those “must-have RV kitchen storage accessories” if you eat most of your meals outside.
+There are some really neat silverware caddies on Amazon, such as this galvanized metal one, which would be super handy for carrying outside to eat at a camp table or picnic table if you eat most of your meals outside.

-Sometimes the best camper organization ideas involve using items in a way that was different than their intended use: RV owner used a caddy purchased in the bathroom department at Walmart to add extra storage in her kitchen.
+Sometimes the best camper organization ideas involve using items in a way that was different than their intended use.
+This RV owner used a caddy from the bathroom department at Walmart to add extra storage in her kitchen.

 Shower caddy used as countertop storage in an RV kitchen